Skip to main content

 Getting Started With ESPR Delegated Act Compliance

-The delegated act process is deliberate but not slow.
-For manufacturers of textiles or electronics, the clock is already running.
+The Working Plan sets a clear direction.
+For manufacturers of steel, textiles, or tyres, the clock is already running.
 The practical steps are clear: understand the ESPR framework that governs all delegated acts, assess your product portfolio against the priority list, and start building the data infrastructure you will need regardless of which specific acts apply to you.

 If you want to understand how to build a compliant passport from the ground up, read our guide on how to create a Digital Product Passport.
 And if you are ready to evaluate technology options, our pricing page outlines what a scalable DPP platform looks like in practice.